havonz/SCRMapDocs/en/epScript-Reference.md

     Therefore, when writing conditions related to time comparsion, Exactly (==) should not be used, but AtLeast (>=) or AtMost (<=) should be used.  <br /><br />

-## Current Player and Local Player
+## Current Player And Local Player

 `Current Player` and `Local Player` are two different concepts.